Sitecore/Sitecore.HabitatHome.Commerce/README.md

 # Getting Started

-**This guide assumes you've cloned and deployed Sitecore.HabitatHome.Content.
-See the README.md file in the [Sitecore.HabitatHome.Content](https://github.com/sitecore/sitecore.habitathome.content) repository.**
+**This guide assumes you've cloned and deployed Sitecore.HabitatHome.Platform.
+See the README.md file in the [Sitecore.HabitatHome.Platform](https://github.com/sitecore/sitecore.habitathome.platform) repository.**

 ## Prerequisites

 ### Sitecore Version

-Prior to attempting the demo installation, ensure you have a working **Sitecore XC 9.0.1** instance.
-Detailed installation instructions can be found at [doc.sitecore.com](http://commercesdn.sitecore.net/SitecoreXC_9.0/Installation-Guide/Sitecore-XC-9.0_Installation_Guide(On-Prem).pdf).
+Prior to attempting the demo installation, ensure you have a working **Sitecore XC 9.0.2** instance.
+Detailed installation instructions can be found at [doc.sitecore.com](http://commercesdn.sitecore.net/SitecoreXC_9.0/Installation-Guide/9.0.2/SitecoreXC-9.0_Installation_Guide(On-Prem).pdf).

 You do not need to install the Storefront Theme